1.800.858.7378npic@oregonstate.edu

 There are a variety of products available on the market for the public and for professionals when it comes to mosquito control.
 Larvicides are chemicals designed to be applied directly to water to control mosquito larvae.
 Adulticides are used in fogging and spraying to control adult mosquitoes.
 Synergists are not toxic to the mosquitoes themselves, but they make adulticides more effective.

 There are several non-pesticide actions you can take.
-If you decide to use a pesticide for mosquito control, always remember to read and follow the label instructions carefully.
+If you decide to use a pesticide for mosquito control, always read and follow the label instructions carefully.
+Visit the "What can I do?" tab for more information.

 Pesticides for Adult (flying) Mosquitoes